 Taken from the book ‘How To Maintain Core Stability In 10 Easy Steps: Maintaining Core Stability In Your Horse When He Can’t Be Ridden’, available for just £1.99 on Kindle (or free if you have Kindle Unlimited).

-Please be aware that this blog includes affiliate links, where you can buy a product at no extra cost to yourself, whilst helping to support me to write more blogs towards healthier, happier horses and handlers.
+Please be aware that this blog includes affiliate links.
+By buying a product at no extra cost to yourself, you can help support me in writing more blogs about healthier, happier horses and handlers.

-One of these days, I’m going to figure out how to draw on my computer, so that I can illustrate the exercises in this book.
-And make the time to film the exercises and add this to my series of online courses.
+One of these days, I will figure out how to draw on my computer to illustrate the exercises in this book.
+I will also make the time to film the exercises and add them to my series of online courses.
 For now, I’m simply going to do my best to explain the principle to you.
 If I wait until I’ve got everything how I want it, I’ll never get there.

 Wither rocking is one of my favourite exercises to do with the horses I treat.
 I think I go into a kind of trance.
 It seems that the horses do as well, judging by their expressions.
 It’s a bit like rocking my son when he was a baby.
 Now that he’s older, he complains a lot if I try to pick him up and rock him!
 I find a rhythm, and my whole body moulds with it.
 That way, it doesn’t stress my arms or shoulders too much.
 I know when the horse’s muscle tension releases because I can feel the change in the movement.